-If the DPS is not available, or is implicated in the situation, any reports or concerns should be passed to another member of the church Safeguarding Team which can be the Lead Pastor.
+If the DPS is not available, or is implicated in the situation, any reports or concerns should be passed to another member of the church Safeguarding Team.

 If you think that anyone is in imminent danger of harm, a report should be made immediately to the police by calling 999.